picharras/raspberry-tweet/README.md

 ```
 ## Example

-Make a crontab that greets every 45 minutes and record the output in the file log-followers.log.
+Make a crontab that say hello every 45 minutes and record the output in the file log-followers.log.

 Assuming that your folder is inside /home/pi